Event Overview

 • How do satellite operators and mobile network operators (MNOs) envision their evolving roles within the region’s D2D ecosystem?
 Are we heading toward increased collaboration or heightened competition between these actors?

-Lunch Break
+Lunch

 Session 2: Regulatory and Industry Perspectives on Direct-to-Device Connectivity